 Valrhona Pure Cocoa Powder

 Valhorna is one of the most renowned chocolate producers in the world.
 The French company was established in 1922 by Pastry Chef Albéric Guironnet, who wanted to produce the best artisan chocolate, balancing flavors and texture.
 Today, Valhorna is the brand of chocolate and cocoa powder used by many pastry chefs and chocolatiers.

-The Cocoa Powder, which is sold by Amazon, is Dutched cocoa, with an enhanced flavor and color, and it is best used for truffles or chocolate cream.
+The Cocoa Powder, available on Amazon, is Dutched cocoa, with an enhanced flavor and color, and it is best used for truffles or chocolate cream.
 However, some users also report using Valhorna cocoa powder for brownies or chocolate cake, which turn out to have a stronger flavor.
 It has a very rich taste and gives a velvety texture to any dessert but without the bitterness usually associated with such intense-tasting cocoa.

 It is recommended by many award-winning pastry chefs, some of which have also been featured as guest chefs at L’Ecole Valhorna in Brooklyn.
 Some of these are Antonio Bachour, named Best Pastry Chef in the world at the 2018 Best Chef Awards, Spanish Pastry Chef Oriol Balaguer winner of Grand Prix au Chef Pâtisser, 2018, and Chef Ron Ben-Israel , owner of Ben-Israel Cakes, a well-known couture cake studio in Manhattan.

 Callebaut Cocoa Powder